mxschmitt/try-playwright/SECURITY.md

 ## Supported Versions

-Only the HEAD of the latest master version is supported which is deployed on production on [try.playwright.tech](https://try.playwright.tech).
+Only the HEAD of the latest `main` version is supported which is deployed on production on [try.playwright.tech](https://try.playwright.tech).

 ## Reporting a Vulnerability